Dr Niall Cunningham - personal details

 Email (phone): 0161 275 8998

 Between 2008 and 2010 I was a Research Associate in the History Department at Lancaster University working on a major project entitled, Troubled Geographies: Two Centuries of Religious Division in Ireland, which was funded under the AHRC's 'Religion and Society' scheme.
 Troubled Geographies was a collaboration between Lancaster (led by PI, Dr. Ian Gregory), the Geography Department at Queen's University Belfast (Drs.
 Paul Ell, Chris Lloyd and Ian Shuttleworth) and the Sociology Department at the City University of New York (Professor Andrew Beveridge).
-The project had four core objectives:
+The project had two central elements:

-2012/13 should see a number of outputs emerge from Troubled Geographies, including a co-authored volume Troubled Geographies: A Spatial History of Religion and Society in Ireland (Bloomington, IN: Indiana University Press and which will form part of their 'Spatial Humanities' imprint.
-There will also be an accompanying website with additional cartographic and statistical resources.
+A number of publications have come out of the project and my associated doctoral research, including a co-authored volume Troubled Geographies: A Spatial History of Religion and Society in Ireland (Bloomington, IN: Indiana University Press, 2013) which forms part of their 'Spatial Humanities' imprint.
+There is also be an accompanying website with additional cartographic and statistical resources.

 I studied Irish history at University College Dublin and Irish Studies at Liverpool University before qualifying as a History teacher and working in schools in the UK and Japan.
 I hold a PGCE in Secondary Education from the Institute of Education, University of London.
 I undertook the MSc in Geographical Information Systems at the University of Leeds during session 2006-2007 with a particular focus on the interpretation of spatial data for social applications.

 In March 2014 I successfully completed doctoral studies with a thesis entitled, Repertoires of Violence: The Geography of Political Conflict in Belfast During the Twentieth Century.
-Supervised by Professors Ian Gregory and Angus Winchester, the thesis argues that patterns of poltical violence in Belfast during the recent Troubles need to be understood not simply in relation to contemporary socio-economic metrics and boundaries such as peacelines, but also in the context of much longer-term patterns and processes of inter-communal antagonism.
+Supervised by Professors Ian Gregory and Angus Winchester, the thesis argues that patterns of poltical violence in Belfast during the recent Troubles need to be understood not just in relation to contemporary socio-economic metrics and boundaries such as peacelines, but also in the context of much longer-term patterns and processes of inter-communal antagonism.
 These patterns have remained remarkably resistent to the passage of time, despite sweeping changes to the social, economic, demographic and built environment of Belfast during the twentieth century.
 Three chapter have been published in whole or in expanded format in the Journal of Historical Geography, Political Geography and Irish Geography.